CMTA/CMTAT-Tezos-FA2/README.md

 available](https://github.com/CMTA/CMTAT).

-The present repository provides an implementation of the CMTAT standard for the Tezos ecosystem, based on the [FA2 token standard](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/).
+The present repository provides an implementation of the CMTAT standard for the Tezos ecosystem, which has been developed by the Tezos Foundation and is based on the [FA2 token standard](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/).
 There are two main differences compared to the Solidity reference
 contract:

 - FA2 allows for multiple tokens on the same contract.
-This of course means that we can have per token an admin who gets the token 'owner' status as per CMTAT.
-Since 'owner' in FA2 receives another semantic we a use the expression 'token admin' to relate to the 'CMTAT token owner' and 'token owners' for us are what CMTAT calls 'holders'.
+This of course means that this implementation can have per token an admin who gets the token 'owner' status as per CMTAT.
+Since 'owner' in FA2 receives another semantic.
+This implementation uses the expression 'token admin' to refer to the 'CMTAT token owner' and 'token owners' in this implementation are what CMTAT calls 'holders'.
 - For gas optimization purposes where it makes sense the entry points have been extended to accept lists.
 This allows for batched operations.

-*Warning:* Unless you know for certain that all tokens handled by the contract have to be destroyed in case of a “kill”, we recommend deploying/originating one contract per token.
+*Warning:* Unless you know for certain that all tokens handled by the contract have to be destroyed in case of a “kill”, it is recommended to deploy one contract per token.

 ## Security audit